Can a hot bath solve my problems?

 Having a tough time with the kids?
 Here's what I do:

 Put my kids on screens and give them headphones.
 Tell them to do Duolingo or Sumdog.
 Once I leave I can't control them.
 I cannot control my children.
 So, now that I've done all you can as a parent, I get in while the water is still hot!

-- I like to leave the door open because I worry I won't hear them when I'm under water.
-If you're a worry wort like me, you can do a scream test with them while they are in another room and your head is under water.
+- I like to leave the door open because I worry I won't hear my kids when I'm under water.
+If you're a worry wart like me, you can do a scream test with them while they are in another room and your head is under water.
 They will love the option to scream.
-Tell them you only need them to do it once but then after a successful mission let them do it two more times and then be stern - that was the last time, now go Duolingo.
-My kids are smart so I wink at them so they know they can go on Fornite.
+Tell them you only need them to do it once but then after a successful mission let them do it two more times and then be stern - "That was the last time, now go Duolingo."
+My kids are smart so I wink at them so they know they can go on Fortnite.
 I'm only human, sheesh.

 - Be careful with any books you bring to the bathtub.
 You can put it in a ziploc freezer bag.
 It will be a bitch to turn pages, but you aren't really there to read.